• Skip to primary navigation

 LED Connection:

-• LEDs are designed for handling a 20mA current.
+• LEDs usually work with 20mA current.

 Safety Precautions: